nurullah/embed-react-build/readme.md

 1. A [WordPress](https://wordpress.org/support/article/how-to-install-wordpress/) (5.4 or later).
 2. A ReactJS Build created with the [Create React App](https://create-react-app.dev/) 3.2.0 version or higher.
-3. The `PUBLIC_URL` is defined in the `.env` file.
-For example: https://github.com/nurullah/react-default/blob/master/.env
+3. The `PUBLIC_URL` is defined in the `.env` file. <br /> For example: https://github.com/nurullah/react-default/blob/master/.env

 ## Usage